Kkartik14/IBM_SpamDetector/README.md

 ### Step 1: Train the Model

-Run the training script to download the dataset and train the spam detection model:
+Run the training script to download the dataset and train the email spam detection model:

 ```bash
 python train_model.py
 ```

 This will:
-- Download the SMS Spam Collection dataset from UCI repository
+- Download the SpamAssassin email corpus (ham and spam emails)
+- Parse email headers and content
-- Preprocess the text data
+- Preprocess the email text data
 - Train a Naive Bayes classifier
-- Save the trained model to `models/spam_model.pkl`
+- Save the trained model to `models/email_spam_model.pkl`

 ### Step 2: Launch the Web Interface